AnastasiiaSt/Capstone-Project/README.md

 <img src="./images/Experiment_results_tuning.png" width="900">

 ### Code testing and formatting
 Unit and integration tests were implemented to check code corectness.
 All functions were type annotated.
 Code formatting were edited using Black and checked using Flake8.
-The results of the testing and linting is shown on the picture below:
+The results of code testing and linting is shown on the picture below:
 <img src="./images/nox.png" width="900">

 ## Usage